About Loyola Law School

 An Introduction to the Loyola Law School Campus

-Frank O. Gehry is one of the most significant architects of our time, in fact in 2009, The Los Angeles Times has called Gehry “the most famous architect in the world, by a healthy margin.”
+Frank O. Gehry is one of the truly significant architects of our time, hailed by The Los Angeles Times in 2009 as “the most famous architect in the world, by a healthy margin.”
 His body of work includes the Guggenheim Museum Bilbao, the Walt Disney Concert Hall in Los Angeles and the Experience Music Project in Seattle.
 In 1989, Gehry received the Pritzker Prize, architecture's most prestigious honor.

 But in 1978, when Loyola chose Gehry to construct its new campus, he was not yet known as an international star.
 The project would be the impetus for Gehry’s work to grow from domestic to public scale.
 At the time, Loyola was a law school with only one building--what is now the William M. Rains Library.
 Gehry transformed the Law School from one building to a full campus—designing a series of contemporary buildings clustered around a central plaza.
 The relationship between Frank Gehry and Loyola Law School has been a long one; ground broke on his first design in 1979 and his latest additions to campus have continued into the 21st century.

 Integral to Gehry’s connection with Loyola was the late Robert Benson, Emeritus Professor of Law at Loyola Law School.
 He was a member of the committee that selected Frank Gehry as campus architect in 1979 and has worked amidst these designs in the decades following.
 In 2010, Professor Benson explored Gehry’s designs in his book, Frank Gehry’s Loyola Law School: an Architectural Tour.